On PFH and HF spectral invariants: Proof of Theorem

-Fix a base point $\mathbf{x}$.
-Define the \textbf{action spectrum} to be For different base points $\mathbf{x}, \mathbf{x}'$, we have an isomorphism preserving the action functional (see Equation 3.17 of \cite{GHC2}).
+For different base points $\mathbf{x}, \mathbf{x}'$, we have an isomorphism preserving the action functional (see (2.30) of \cite{GHC2}).
 In particular, the action spectrum is independent of the base point.
 So we omit $\mathbf{x}$ from the notation.